Unleash/unleash/website/docs/advanced/audit-log.md

 id: audit_log
 title: The audit log
 ---
+@Thomas - should we call the page Event log instead? and replace all the text "audit log" with -> "event log"?
 The audit log lets you track changes in Unleash.
 It lists _what_ changed, _when_ it changed, and _who_ performed the change.

 ## Feature toggle log {#audit-log-per-feature-toggle}